Best Sleep Positions During Pregnancy for Safer Rest - Baby Chick

 how to get better sleep when you are pregnant, pregnancy sleep pillow, sleep positions during pregnancy, baby chick

-The side-lying position can also help if you add more pillows in-between your legs.
-This will help open your pelvis and take the pressure off of your lower back.
+The side-lying position can also help if you add more pillows between your legs.
+This will help open your pelvis and relieve pressure on your lower back.8,9

 how to get better sleep when you are pregnant, pregnancy sleep pillow, sleep positions during pregnancy, baby chick

-Tons of women suffer from heartburn during pregnancy.
-And during the night is when it can really flare up.
+Tons of women suffer from heartburn during pregnancy.1 And during the night, it can really flare up.
 To help with this, you may want to try propping up your upper body.
-Having your upper body elevated will help the acidity that builds up to stay down.
-Here are some different ways you can do that with a pregnancy pillow.
+Elevating your upper body can help prevent the acidity that builds up from staying in place.10,11 Here are some different ways you can do that with a pregnancy pillow:

 how to get better sleep when you are pregnant, pregnancy sleep pillow, sleep positions during pregnancy, baby chick